thezedt/mr500v1-openwrt/README.md

 ## LTE

 > [!NOTE]
-> The Fibocom FG621 modem runs in NCM mode (internally [mode 36](usb-modes.md)), not QMI as the modem on MR600 does, so the initial WWAN network setup is incorrect.
+> The Fibocom FG621 modem runs in NCM mode (internally [mode 36](usb-modes.md)), not QMI as the Qualcomm modem on MR600 does, so the initial WWAN network setup is incorrect.

-_This step is easiest to do with wired WAN connectivity since LTE is not functional yet_
+_This initial step is easiest to do with wired WAN connectivity since LTE is not functional yet_

 Use the package manager to install